greymouser/numerus/README.md

 ## ChangeLog

+### v2.0.1

+* Added support for building macOS version of NumerusSwift

 ### v2.0.0

 * Created new Swift-only library -- NumerusSwift.
 NumerusKit is stable, but will no longer be updated.